carb-manager/cm-flutter-assignment/README.md

   });
 ```

-- Move the socket listening to a new isolate, and send data only when the Action button is hit.
+- Move the socket listening to a new isolate, and send data only when the Action button is clicked.

+## You do not need to send your API Key, we will use our own

+## Please send us your test either through a git repository link or a zip file if you feel that is appropriate.

+## If you have any questions please be sure to contact us for clarity.